 1. Persona 5

 This one hits especially hard because I'm a big fan of Persona 3 and 4; in fact, I named them two of the best RPGs of the previous decades for their strong characters, heavy atmosphere and unique and well-crafted combination of gameplay styles.
 So, with 5 skipping an entire console generation and spending over five years in development, it was easily going to be the best one yet, right? ...Unfortunately, no. What came out was a lazy retreaded followup that would have been completely forgettable were it not actively insulting my intelligence every step of the way.
 At first I believed it was going to take a much darker route than 3 and 4, with the protagonists taking the role of avengers and getting back at a society they perceived as corrupt in a way that was essentially untraceable; sort of the same premise as Deathnote but stopping short of mass murder.
 But if you're going to go down the spurned revenge-seeking antihero route, then commit to it - don't turn it around after chapter 1 and play the protagonists as infallible supermen who are completely in the right when they're being just as cowardly and underhanded as the people they're targeting, especially when the two previous games never even came close to portraying their protagonists as some kind of infallible gods-among-men.
 Hell, 3 was about facing the sins of the past (theirs or not) before they grew too great to contain and 4 was about accepting one's hidden feelings and changing for the better before it literally destroyed them while tracking down a killer.
 5 seems to be just the opposite, with the protagonists never once turning the magnifying glass on themselves and instead ironing out the flaws they perceive in everyone but themselves by any force they deem necessary.
 What, we're supposed to root for them just because their little crusade all started as an act of revenge they had a personal stake in and now they're moving up to every crooked asshole they hear about on the internet?
 Sorry, but that just takes all the fun out of the concept; you're no longer a group of avenging antiheroes, you're just narcissistic thugs for hire getting off on your newfound fame and attention while never sparing a thought for any negative consequences you might be unleashing as you do so.
-Especially since the game never shows any, even daring to insinuate that anyone who says what they're doing is in any way wrong is "just as bad" as any of the high profile rapists or con-men or scammers they target and they deserve the exact same "justice" our heroes are dishing out.
+Especially since the game never shows any, even daring to insinuate that anyone who says what they're doing is in any way wrong is "just as bad" as any of the high profile rapists or con-men or scammers they target and they all deserve the exact same "justice" our heroes are dishing out.
 Any chance I had of empathizing with them after that went straight out the window, moreso because none of them have any real personality beyond a basic archetype - the pretentious artist, the shallow fashionista, the dumb jock, the quirky hacker, et cetera (and of course, a braindead cartoon meme cat who offers inane commentary on literally everything and whom the 'hero' obeys unquestionably because hur hur 4chan).
 I cant even take the villains seriously when they're portrayed as one-dimensional caricatures with no humanity whatsoever, and their exaggerated "shadow" versions just take it even further into farce.
 "A guy in an organized crime racket who literally views random people as ATM machines!
 The art thief who mugs more than a Batman villain and manifests as a stolen painting you get to deface!
 The abusive rapist gym teacher literally just views everyone around him as his personal slaves!
 That's clever, right?!"
 This isn't high-concept storytelling, it's a bad Saturday morning cartoon at best and a Sonichu comic at worst.
 Shit, when Psychonauts did this exact same premise over a decade prior, even they knew to play the sillier imagery for laughs and to keep the central message about helping people overcome their traumas rather than making it all about petty self-gratification.
 When a game's plot is just a by-the-numbers retread of two much smarter games, only one side of the central conflict is full of smug self-righteous douchebags and the other is a bunch of mustache-twirling straw men they effortlessly knock down while the masses cheer them on, with anyone who doesn't support them getting shamed or discreetly 'disappeared' with no negative consequences for our 'heroes' whatsoever, it doesn't make for a very engaging or thought-provoking experience; shocking, I know.
-And given how many sociopathic assholes I've seen online literally worshipping this game, fancying themselves "Phantom Thieves" and forming their own rings dedicated to plotting out disturbingly detailed revenge schemes against people they hate and stalking, harassing and doxxing anyone who speaks out against them or their new religion, I'm sure it's just a matter of time until Persona 5 inspires some real life violence too.
+And given how many sociopathic assholes I've seen online literally worshipping this game, fancying themselves "Phantom Thieves" and forming their own rings dedicated to plotting out disturbingly detailed revenge schemes against people they hate and stalking, harassing and doxxing anyone who speaks out against them or their new religion, I'm sure it's just a matter of time until Persona 5 inspires some Atlus-sanctioned real life violence too.
 So if you're wondering why I couldn't even bring myself to finish the game and haven't bought another of Atlus's games in over four years, there's your answer.
 Persona 5 definitely won't be the last in the series, especially not with Sega calling the shots now, but it's a game I find morally repulsive and horridly depressing, and that's why it tops this list.